 - Risk mitigation: creating action plans to reduce or eliminate risk exposure.

-Different situations call for different templates.
-Each one listed below serves a specific purpose in building a comprehensive enterprise risk management system that protects your operations while supporting growth.
+The following templates cover every stage of the risk management lifecycle, from initial identification to executive reporting.
+Most can be adapted for Excel, Google Sheets, or Word depending on your team’s workflow.
+Each one serves a specific purpose in building a comprehensive enterprise risk management system that protects your operations while supporting growth.

 This template includes your risk tolerance levels, escalation procedures, and communication protocols.
 It also maps out which departments handle specific risk types and how decisions flow through your organization.

-By utilizing a platform like monday work management you can turn static risk registers into dynamic systems.
-Real-time updates, automated notifications, and visual dashboards (which are features of the platform) make risk information instantly accessible to everyone who needs it.
+By utilizing a platform like monday.com’s AI Work Platform you can turn static risk registers into dynamic systems.
+Real-time updates, automated notifications, and visual dashboards make risk information instantly accessible to everyone who needs it.

 This template converts identified risks into concrete action plans.
 Each risk gets linked to specific strategies, responsible parties, and completion deadlines.